EvoTestOps/AISysRev/README.md

 #### MacOS, Linux and Windows (WSL)

 `make start-prod` should start the stack, assuming you have the requirements met.
 The start up may take up to 3 minutes to start due to installation and downloading of necessary components.
+After starup open the application: [http://localhost:3001](http://localhost:3001)

 #### Windows (non-WSL)